Environment Variables

 You can override a pipeline’s declared variable by setting the corresponding PIPE_VAR_* environment variable before running:

-export PIPE_VAR_REGISTRY=ghcr.io/myorgpipe deployThis takes precedence over the YAML default but is overridden by CLI arguments.
-See Variables & Templating for the full precedence chain.
+export PIPE_VAR_REGISTRY=ghcr.io/myorgpipe deployThis takes precedence over the YAML default and .env file values, but is overridden by CLI arguments.
+PIPE_VAR_* variables that don’t match any declared var generate a warning.